rogeriojorge/NEAT/docs/source/index.rst

-.. neat documentation master file, created by sphinx-quickstart on Wed Apr  6 19:36:05 2022.
+..
+NEAT documentation master file, created by sphinx-quickstart on Mon Apr 11 12:43:35 2022.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to neat's documentation!
+Welcome to NEAT's documentation!
 ================================

 .. toctree::